Mr. Deeds

 Mr. Deeds is a 2002 American comedy film directed by Steven Brill, written by Tim Herlihy, and produced by Sid Ganis and Jack Giarraputo.
 It stars Adam Sandler in the title role, alongside Winona Ryder, Peter Gallagher, Jared Harris, Allen Covert, Erick Avari, and John Turturro.
 The film is a remake of the 1936 Frank Capra film Mr. Deeds Goes to Town, which itself was based on the 1935 short story "Opera Hat" by Clarence Budington Kelland.
 It tells the story of a pizzeria owner who learns that he is the heir of a late multi-billionaire.

-Produced by Sandler's production company Happy Madison Productions in association with New Line Cinema and Out of the Blue...
-Entertainment, Mr. Deeds was released in the United States by Columbia Pictures on June 28, 2002.
-While financially successful, the film received negative reviews.
+Mr. Deeds was released by Sony Pictures Releasing on June 28, 2002.
+It received negative reviews from critics, but was a commercial success, grossing $171.3 million against a production budget of $50 million.

 Plot

 Boisterous billionaire Preston Blake, owner of Blake Media, freezes to death while climbing Mount Everest.
 During the ensuing media circus, Blake's board of directors, led by the greedy Chuck Cedar, discover his closest living relative is a great-nephew named Longfellow Deeds.
-Deeds is a kind-hearted and fiercely protective man who runs a pizzeria in Mandrake Falls, New Hampshire with his friend Jan.
+Deeds is a kind-hearted and cheerful man who runs a pizzeria in Mandrake Falls, New Hampshire with his friend Jan.
 He also writes greeting cards in his free time, hoping they might be accepted by Hallmark.

 Deeds is flown to New York City, where he meets various Blake staff members, including well-meaning general counsel Cecil Anderson.
 He also meets Blake's longtime butler Emilio Lopez, who saw Blake as a father figure and quickly befriends Deeds.
 Plans are made for Deeds to sell his shares in the company for $40 billion, though he must remain in New York for the time being.
 Cedar grows to despise Deeds, and secretly wants to break up Blake Media.

 Cynical television tabloid reporter Babe Bennett, wanting in on the story, invents the false persona of "Pam Dawson" to get close to Deeds.
 She has her lecherous co-worker Marty pretend to steal her purse in front of Deeds so he can "save her".
 However, Deeds beats Marty senseless.
-Deeds is immediately smitten with Babe, who clumsily makes up a story about being a school nurse from the actually real town of "Winchestertonfieldville, Iowa".
+Deeds is immediately smitten with Babe, who clumsily makes up a story about being a school nurse from the town of "Winchestertonfieldville, Iowa".

 Although initially only interested in the story, Babe eventually falls for the kind-hearted Deeds, who writes her a poem and manages to find a real "Winchestertonfieldville, Iowa", to which he takes her on a surprise trip.

 Marty reveals Babe's true identity to Cedar and, during a dinner date, the truth is revealed about her deception.
 Heartbroken, Deeds decides to return home.
-He is assured that the company will stay open, and asks to donate his money.
+He is assured that the company will stay open, and asks to donate his money to the United Negro College Fund.
 However, he later learns from his mentally unstable friend "Crazy Eyes" that Cedar intends to sell the company and lay off thousands of employees.